-‘Young and the Restless’ Spoilers: Ashley Is Not An Abbott!
-Marla Adams Returns May 3
+‘Young and the Restless’ Spoilers: Marla Adams Returns May 3

 A post shared by The Young and the Restless (@youngandrestlesscbs) on

 Victoria (Amelia Heinle) is still pining after Billy.
 She apologized for yelling at him and wants to make things work.
-After all, they parent two kids together and Billy could still end up finding out he is Chloe’s daughter Bella’s biological father.
+After all, they parent two kids together, and Billy could still end up finding out he is Chloe’s daughter and Bella’s biological father.

 Who is Bella’s father: Billy or Kevin? #YR